Pferd mit Reiterin in der Abendsonne - Koliken bei Pferden, Zeolith unterstützt

 Step 4 – Keep moving

-Staying active is very important in the case of colic.
-This stimulates our horse's digestive tract and may make it easier for him to urinate and defecate.
-Of course, this refers to light exercise—walking a few laps on the lead rope while encouraging the patient can work wonders.
+Keeping your horse moving is very important in the case of colic.
+This stimulates the digestive tract and can make it easier for the horse to urinate and defecate.
+Of course, we're talking about gentle movement here – walking a few laps on the lead rope while talking soothingly to the horse can work wonders.

 My personal story with horse colic: